 NCAA – DIV I / DIV III

 The National Collegiate Athletic Association is the governing body for all colleges & universities offering athletic programs in the United States.
-In order to play hockey at any one of the schools competing in Division I or III leagues, students must be deemed eligible by the NCAA and therefore students must submit their transcripts and SAT exam scored to the NCAA Clearinghouse for review.
+In order to play hockey at any one of the schools competing in Division I or III leagues, students must be deemed eligible by the NCAA and therefore students must submit their transcripts to the NCAA Clearinghouse for review.

 - 4 years of participation eligibility; 5 years in which to use up 4 years of participation.